HAVE YOU SEEN EDDIE?

-Advice for New Tutors
+Summary: Advice for New Tutors - managing unmotivated students

 The encouragement factor

-If you think that teaching guitar is all about knowing lots of music theory and being a real technical wizard on the instrument yourself then it is unlikely you will succeed.
+If you think that teaching guitar is all about knowing lots of music theory and being a real technical wizard on the instrument yourself, then it is unlikely you will succeed.

 A huge part of the job, especially early on, is based on how you encourage your students.

-A student will often show up for their lesson expressing the frustrating feeling that "They are not getting anywhere".
-They are putting in the effort, but not hearing the improvement.
+A student will often show up for their lesson expressing the frustrating feeling that they are "not getting anywhere".
+They are putting in the effort - but not hearing the improvement.

 There are two main reasons for this.